-Current assets increased approximately \$265,000 due to an increase in cash.
-The Town's capital assets decrease relates to current year depreciation expense of approximately \$77,000 offset by current year additions.
-Total liabilities increased by \$12,098 due to slight increases in accounts payable and accrued wages.
+Current assets decreased by approximately \$24,000 due to timing related to cash inflows and outflows.
+The Town's capital assets decrease relates to current year depreciation expense of approximately \$78,000 offset by current year additions.
+Total liabilities remained in line with prior year.